aidanandrucyk/ComputerArchitecture/README.md

 # Computer Architecture Summer 2020 CS211 Coursework

 This work is not to be copied under any circumstances.
-Please see the (Rutgers Academic Integrity Policy)[http://academicintegrity.rutgers.edu/].
+Please see the [Rutgers Academic Integrity Policy](http://academicintegrity.rutgers.edu/).

 | Project         	| Grade       	| Description                                                                                    	|
 |-----------------	|-------------	|------------------------------------------------------------------------------------------------	|